 When it comes to a grease fire, the best safety advice we can give is prevention.
 Whenever you heat oil for pan-frying or deep frying, stay close to the pan.
 Use a heavy pot with a metal lid and use a thermometer so there is no guesswork in the temperature of the oil.

 Keep a watchful eye on the oil as it heats up.
 If you notice wisps of smoke or smell something abnormal, immediately reduce the heat, or better yet, remove the pan from the burner entirely.
 The oil likely will not immediately catch fire once it starts smoking, but the smoke is a warning sign that a fire isn't far off.

 What do you do if your pan of oil catches fire?

 • Turn the Heat Off - Do not try to move the pot.
 The burning oil may splash onto you or your kitchen floors or counters.

 • Cover the Pot with a Metal Lid - Fires cannot exist without oxygen.
 With the lid on (and the heat source off), the fire should quickly put itself out.
 Use a metal lid since glass can shatter.

-• Douse Flames with Baking Soda – Sodium bicarbonate will extinguish grease fires, but only if they’re small.
-It is wise to keep an open box of baking soda next to your stove (not above it, as you probably won’t want to reach through flames to get it) in case of emergency.
+• Douse Flames with Baking Soda - Sodium bicarbonate will extinguish grease fires, but only if they're small.
+It is wise to keep an open box of baking soda next to your stove.
+Don't make the mistake of storing it above the stove.
+You probably won't be able to reach through flames to get it in case of emergency.

 • Use a Class B Dry Chemical Fire Extinguisher - Spray at the base of the flames.
 This should be a last resort, as fire extinguisher residue will need to be cleaned up by a professional.
 But obviously, it is better than having your entire kitchen or home consumed with flames.